OrangutanJS/ojs-components/README.md

     button.init()
 );
 ```
-oButton like oInput need one argument: configObject.
+OButton like OInput need one argument: configObject.
 There are list of properties:

 | Property     |      description      | Type   |
 |:------------:|:---------------------:|:------:|